rdybka/vht/README.md

 ## about
 Valhalla Tracker aims to be a MIDI sequencing companion for GNU/Linux audio setups.
-Adhering to Unix philosophy, it does one thing well.
+Adhering to Unix philosophy, it tries to do one thing well.

 - by itself produces no sound and won't run on Windows™
 - timing/input/output relies 100% on JACK